 IDP Training

 The Ohio State University’s institutional data is important to protect.
 That data comes in different forms, and not all staff members deal with the same types.
-To inform you what kinds of data you may control and how to best protect it, we ask individuals to complete only the activity that applies to their specific role.
+To understand you what kinds of data you may access and how to best protect it, we ask individuals to complete only the activity that applies to their specific role.

-Beginning February 1, 2024, Ohio State will offer three educational options, all due by April 26, 2024 for non-Medical Center staff.
-You will receive an email describing which educational activity applies to you, containing instructions on how to complete the task.
+Ohio State offers two educational options for non-Medical Center staff.
+You should receive an email describing which educational activity applies to you and instructions on how to complete the task.

 If you have access to Restricted (S4) data but not protected health information